MarcelStuebl/SchereSteinPapier/README.md

 ## 🏫 About HTBLA Steyr

-This project was created as part of the **ITP (Informationstechnische Projekte)** course at **[HTBLA Steyr](https://www.htl-steyr.ac.at/)**, a technical college in Upper Austria specializing in mechanical engineering, electrical engineering, and computer science.
+This project was created as part of the **ITP (Informationstechnische Projekte)** course at **[HTBLA Steyr](https://www.htl-steyr.ac.at/)**, a technical college in Upper Austria specializing in mechanical engineering, mechatronics, and information technology.

 ---

 ## 📝 License

 This project was created for educational purposes at HTBLA Steyr.
 For licensing inquiries, please contact the authors.

 ---